 There are several special-needs schools across South Africa, both public and private, catering for a variety of conditions.
 However, parents of children with special needs generally find that government schooling, in practice, offers few resources and little support.
 For this reason, it’s best to opt for a private school if possible.

-Many mainstream private schools cater for special-needs students alongside the general student population in an inclusive approach, providing extra support where necessary.
+Many mainstream private schools take an inclusive approach to catering for special-needs students alongside the general student population, providing extra support where necessary.
 This may come with extra charges over and above annual school fees.
-Should a more specialised environment be required, private special-needs schools should be considered.
+You should consider a private special-needs school if your child requires a more specialised environment.

 Tutors in South Africa